How To Write Sample Email To Approach New Client (+ Templates)

 1. Building rapport before outreach

-The idea is to engage your leads to build rapport before jumping into your sales pitch.
+So, the idea is to engage your leads by building rapport before jumping into your sales pitch and giving prospects more reasons not to reply.

 You’re essentially starting from ground zero if you approach new clients with no prior engagement and send a cold email without building rapport like everyone else.